sjimen28/HybridGames/README.md

     time '(t,jv)', and running cost 'Jh' when jumps are trigger at x=\mu;
   - it will create the continuous solution '(phik, uk,wk)', with time 't', and running cost 'Jk' when it evolves from x=\mu via flow;
-  - it will generate a plot including:
+  - it will generate a plot (Figure 1) including:
       1. Response of hybrid solution (blue and red) and response of continuous solution (green).
       2. Input actions of hybrid solution (blue and red) and input actions of